 Once completed, you can fax your IRP application forms to any IRP Office, along with supporting documentation for the transaction.
 Contact the IRP Office to confirm which documents you need to attach to your application.

-IRP Office locations and contact numbers: IRP Service Outlets
+IRP Office locations and contact numbers: Ontario IRP Outlets

-Carriers may hand in or fax IRP applications to their local Prorate Offices.
-Once the Prorate Office receives an application, it will be processed and a fee notice will be sent to the carrier.
-If changes are required, the carrier should contact the Prorate Office and send in a revised application.
-Once the carrier is satisfied with the application, payment can be made to your local Prorate Office.
-Credentials will be given to the carrier in person by Prorate staff, or sent to the carrier by mail.
+Carriers may hand in or fax IRP applications to their local IRP Offices.
+Once the IRP Office receives an application, it will be processed and a fee notice will be sent to the carrier.
+If changes are required, the carrier should contact the IRP Office and send in a revised application.
+Once the carrier is satisfied with the application, payment can be made to your local IRP Office.
+Credentials will be given to the carrier in person by IRP staff, or sent to the carrier by mail.
 Courier service is available at the expense of the carrier.
-Any original documents required for the transaction must be made available to the Prorate Office before the credentials are released to the carrier.
+Any original documents required for the transaction must be made available to the IPR Office before the credentials are released to the carrier.

-You can either register your vehicles in IRP or purchase trip permits for each jurisdiction where you need to travel.
-If you travel outside Ontario fewer than 12 times per year, your costs are likely to be lower if you purchase trip permits.
-However, if you encounter difficulties with enforcement authorities, you may prefer to register in IRP.
+You can either register your vehicle(s) in IRP or purchase trip permits for each jurisdiction where you need to travel, however,if you travel outside Ontario fewer than 12 times per year, your costs are likely to be lower if you purchase trip permits.

-Some jurisdictions exempt vehicles with farm plates, and others do not.
-You should contact the jurisdictions you plan to travel to for assistance with this question.
+Some jurisdictions exempt vehicles with farm plates and others do not.
+You should contact the jurisdictions you plan to travel in for assistance with this question.
 Here is a link to a contact list for all IRP jurisdictions.